Student Technology Access

 - You don't have to be inside a building to use UNM's WiFi coverage.
 There's a basic coverage map here.
 In addition to coverage around the Duck Pond, the Main campus, bordered to the north nearly to Lomas, to the east by Cornell Mall, to the south by Central, and to the west by Yale Boulevard, has access to the wireless network.
 Generally, if you are near a building with wireless, there will usually be some access in close proximity to the building.

-- The City of Albuquerque has about 65-70 locations that have outdoor wireless access points on and around City Locations.
-Most of them only span the parking lots or within ~100ft of the Access Point, but they are available via “COAFreewireless”.
+- The City of Albuquerque has indoor and outdoor wireless access points on and around City locations that are available via “COAFreewireless”.

-- Xfinity WiFi hotspots free for everyone.
-Xfinity WiFi hotspots located in businesses and outdoor locations across the country will be available to anyone who needs them for free – including non-Xfinity Internet subscribers.
+- Xfinity WiFi hotspots located in businesses and outdoor locations across the country are available to Xfinity Internet subscribers.
 For a map of Xfinity WiFi hotspots, visit www.xfinity.com/wifi.
 Once at a hotspot, consumers should select the “xfinitywifi” network name in the list of available hotspots and then launch a browser.

-- Many public facilities have access that may be available from parking lots.
+- Many public facilities have internet access that you may be able to use.
 This includes businesses, churches, community centers, etc.

 - San Juan College put together a great resource for Online Resources in Native Communities.
 If you do not live in Albuquerque, these resources are worth checking out.